THE DOC AND CHEF SHOW EP. 11: COLON CANCER // SUPPORTING SCIENCE AND THE RECIPE

 8. High Salt Intake: Diets high in salt, often found in processed and salty foods, may increase the risk of colon cancer.

-A healthy diet and lifestyle choices can play a significant role in reducing the risk of colon cancer.
+These significant role in reducing the risk of colon cancer.
 Here are some foods and dietary factors that have been associated with a lower risk of colon cancer:[6]

 1. Fruits and Vegetables: Eating a variety of fruits and vegetables, particularly those high in fiber and antioxidants, can help reduce colon cancer risk.
 Examples include broccoli, kale, spinach, carrots, berries, and citrus fruits.